Nasdanika-Templates/drawio-site/README.md

 You can add documentation to diagram elements, ``title`` and ``icon`` property, customize element ID, and link elements to pages or other elements, including pages and elements in other diagram files.

+You can also define action/label prototypes for diagram elements with ``prototype`` and ``proto-ref`` properties.

-Site pages are generated only for elements with documentation.
+Site pages are generated only for elements with documentation, prototypes, or both.

 Important: Pages are not generated for diagram elements without labels or ``title`` property!
 It may lead to broken links.